VIN07grinder/Staar-Resources123/README.md

 3. Go to the directory Falconlink is stored in (run "cd FalconLink")

+4. Make the installation script executable (run "chmod +x caddy.sh")

-4. Start the docker containers (run "sudo docker-compose up -d --build")
+5. Run the installation script (run "sudo ./caddy.sh")

-5. You have successfully deployed FalconLink!
+6. You have successfully deployed FalconLink!